sdroege/gst-plugin-rs/gst-plugin-tutorial/tutorial-1.md

 gst-plugin-version-helper = {  git = "https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs" }
 ```

 We depend on the `gstreamer`, `gstreamer-base` and `gstreamer-video` crates for various GStreamer APIs that will be used later, and the `glib` crate to be able to use some GLib API that we’ll need.
 GStreamer is building upon GLib, and this leaks through in various places.
-We also have one build dependency on the `gst-plugin-version-helper` crate, which helps to get some information about the plugin for the `gst_plugin_define!` macro automatically, and the `lazy_static` crate, which allows to declare lazily initialized global variables.
+We also have one build dependency on the `gst-plugin-version-helper` crate, which helps to get some information about the plugin for the `gst_plugin_define!` macro automatically, and the `once_cell` crate, which allows to declare lazily initialized global variables.

 With the basic project structure being set-up, we should be able to compile the project with `cargo build` now, which will download and build all dependencies and then creates a file called `target/debug/libgstrstutorial.so` (or .dll on Windows, .dylib on macOS).
 This is going to be our GStreamer plugin.